MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/ssas-import-query.md

 [!INCLUDE[appliesto-sql2017-later-aas-pbip](../includes/appliesto-sql2017-later-aas-pbip.md)]

-For tabular 1400 models, the new Get Data experience in Visual Studio Analysis Services projects provides immense flexibility in how you can mashup your data during import.
-This article describes creating a connection to a datasource and then creating a native SQL query to specify data import.
+For tabular 1400 and higher models, the new Get Data experience in Visual Studio Analysis Services projects provides immense flexibility in how you can mashup your data during import.
+This article describes creating a connection to a data source and then creating a native SQL query to specify data import.

-## Create a datasource connection
+## Create a data source connection

-If you don't already have a connection to your datasource, you need to create one.
+If you don't already have a connection to your data source, you need to create one.

 1. In Visual Studio > **Tabular Model Explorer**, right-click **Data Sources**, and then click **New Data Source**.
 2. In **Get Data**, select your datasource type, and then click **Connect**.
-Follow any additional steps required to connect to your datasource.
+Follow any additional steps required to connect to your data source.

 ## Enter a query as a named expression